 Storm Damage

 Heavy wind and hail can cause substantial damage to a roofing system and failing to replace the roof after a severe storm can result in bad news for a homeowner.
-Signs of storm damage include missing, loose, or damaged shingles, excessive roofing shingle granules in gutters or in the yard, and dents on shakes or metal roofing.
+Signs of storm damage include missing, loose, or damaged shingles, excessive roofing shingle granules in gutters or the yard, and dents on shakes or metal roofing.
 If you have recently had a major storm in your area, make sure to have your roof inspected once the weather clears.